dimagi/commcare-hq/django-hq/apps/docs/static/help_misc.rst

 From the website, you are able to delete submissions so you can indeed have a few 'test' submissions as long as you remember to delete them afterwards.
 Please remember to do this, though, since otherwise your test data will confuse the charts!

 *How do I delete a submission?*
-Go to Schemas and Reports -> Click on the appropriate XForm -> Select the checkbox next to the form you wish to delete, then scroll to the bottom and hit �delete�.
+Go to Schemas and Reports -> Click on the appropriate XForm -> Select the checkbox next to the form you wish to delete, then scroll to the bottom and hit "delete".
 NOTE: please only do this if you are certain that this submission is junk.

 Troubleshooting
 ===============